PSgautam/WanderLust/README.md

 - Interactive maps integration using Mapbox
 - Client-side and server-side validation
 - Session and cookie management
-- Flash messages for user feedback
+- Flash messages to display alerts such as login status and access restrictions

 ## Tech Stack
 Frontend: HTML, CSS, JavaScript, EJS, Bootstrap